-Our Specialized Transportation (paratransit) service area and span of service mirror those of our fixed routes.
-We provide an average of 600 Specialized Transportation trips per weekday.
+Our Paratransit service area and span of service mirror those of our fixed routes.
+We provide an average of 600 Paratransit trips per weekday.

 Fleet and Facilities

-WTA’s fleet includes 60 full-size buses (including eight hybrid electric buses), 37 Specialized Transportation minibuses, and 39 vanpool vans.
+WTA’s fleet includes 60 full-size buses (including eight hybrid electric buses), 37 Paratransit minibuses, and 39 vanpool vans.
 We operate four transit centers: Bellingham Station, Cordata Station (in North Bellingham), Ferndale Station and Lynden Station.